basshelal/jVSTwRapper/src/Readme_linux.txt

 Installing Java VST plugins on LINUX mini HOW-TO
 --------------------------------------------------

-NOTE: these steps are only required once If you got JayDlay to work, any other plugin will
+NOTE: these steps are only required once.
+If you got JayDlay (or another jVSTwRapper plugin)
-      work too.
+	to work, any other plugin will work too.

 1. Make sure you have a JAVA_HOME environment variable that is set to the correct value e.g. in your .bashrc add: export JAVA_HOME=/usr/lib/jvm/java-6-sun/jre/

-   If you have a JDK installed (like me), JAVA_HOME should point to the location of your JRE.
+   If you have a JDK installed (like me), $JAVA_HOME should point to the location of your JRE.
 This is usually done by appending /jre to the path of your jdk, like in the example above.
-   In any case, check if the path is valid!
+   In any case, please check if the path is valid.

-2. You need to tweak your LD_LIBRARY_PATH, e.g. add the following line to your .bashrc, replacing $JAVA_HOME with the correct value: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$JAVA_HOME/lib/:$JAVA_HOME/lib/i386/:$JAVA_HOME/lib/i386/xawt/:$JAVA_HOME/lib/i386/client/
+2. You need to tweak your LD_LIBRARY_PATH, e.g. add the following line to your .bashrc : export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$JAVA_HOME/lib/:$JAVA_HOME/lib/i386/:$JAVA_HOME/lib/i386/xawt/:$JAVA_HOME/lib/i386/client/

-   Alternatively, it may work when you add all the paths from LD_LIBRARY_PATH above separately to /etc/ld.so.conf and then do "sudo ldconfig" afterwards.
+   Alternatively, it may work when you add all the paths from LD_LIBRARY_PATH above separately to /etc/ld.so.conf and then execute "sudo ldconfig" afterwards.

 3. *** CHECK YOUR CONFIGURATION ***
    by executing "ldd jvstwrapper.so".
 Your configuration ONLY was successful when the output of this call does NOT contain the text "=> not found" for ANY library that is listed in the output.
-   (i.e. "ldd jvstwrapper.so | grep not" returns zero lines!)
+   (i.e. "ldd jvstwrapper.so | grep not" returns zero lines)

 4. Fire up Jost, energyXT2, Renoise or any other VST host application and enjoy the JayDLay demo plugin!
    Note: some hosts require a VST_PATH environment variable set to the directory where you stored your plugins (e.g. Renoise),